Nurses today are highly respected and valued members of the health care team who bring their own body of knowledge to the process of health care.

 RN roles range from direct patient care and case management to establishing nursing practice standards, developing quality assurance procedures, directing complex nursing care systems, conducting clinical research and teaching in nursing programs, as well as practicing in many other invigorating settings.

 Some nurses choose to focus on a particular specialty.
-There are numerous specialty options — each of which has its own training/certification requirements and related professional network or organization.
-These include:
+There are numerous specialty options — each of which has education/certification requirements and a related professional network or organization.

 In addition, nursing has four advanced practice clinical professions, each of which requires a graduate degree and separate certification: